 Data science offers a new and a powerful approach for making discoveries.
 By combining the best features of statistics, computer science, applied mathematics, data science can turn large amounts of data into digital age and then into new insights and knowledge.

 Economics: How many products which are labelled as either “green” or “organic” get sold around the globe?
 Why does the price of certain goods stays the same, when economic conditions are changing?
-These are arising questions among the MIT’s Billion Prices Project, which are still being pondered upon.
+These are raising questions among the MIT’s Billion Prices Project, which are still being pondered upon.

 Engineering: New methods have been employed on the various aspects of data science, which helps the engineers to design nanomaterials by using particular properties.
-Researchers aim to replace a huge and growing body experimentation data, with those approaches which are time-consuming or are on expensive trial-and-error design methods.
+Researchers aim to replace a huge and growing body experimentation data with those approaches which are time-consuming or are on expensive trial-and-error design methods.

 Medicine: Data science can also help to discover diseases which researchers don’t even look for.
 Like, a group of patients who are suffering from diabetes; it may be possible for them to get prone to a particular disease, while another group of patients who are also suffering with diabetes may be prone to some another disease.
 It might be possible that it may irradiate a new form of diabetes, which requires a personalized treatment.

 Business: In every stage of a company’s operations, there is a need to generate data.
 For this, Big data may become a brand new type of corporate resource which will cut across business units and thus function as a powerful brand.
-For doing this, companies are depending upon data scientists for collecting, integrating, and analysing the data.
+In doing this, companies are depending upon data scientists for collecting, integrating, and analysing the data.

 About the Author: